ma-alves/fantasie/README.md

 # Fantasie
 Fantasie is a RESTful API for costume rental with JWT Authentication using Python, FastAPI and SQLite3 as its core technologies.
-It's main purpose is to be used as a CRUD system by the employees to manage the rental registries.

 ## Tech Stack
 - [FastAPI](https://fastapi.tiangolo.com/) - Web Framework